SecureworldProject/CHALLENGE_PASSWORD/README.md

 ##### Example
 This is an example of the configuration of the challenge.
 This code would be inserted as a value in the array `"ChallengeList"` inside a challenge equivalence group.
+In parental mode the key typed by user is compared with the right one: the "parental key" parameter
 ```json
 {
 	"FileName": "challenge_loader_python.dll",